-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after having been diagnosed with bone marrow failure.
+In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance after having been diagnosed with bone marrow failure.

 - Can I qualify for life insurance if I have been diagnosed with bone marrow failure?